CandiceDataAnalyst/King-County-House-Price-Prediction/README.md

 I have merged five different datasets based on zip code to construct a new dataset for predicting house prices

 ### Data Processing
-1. What does the raw data sets look like?
-E.g., How many variables total?
-How many are Quantitative?
-How many are Qualitative?
-Total unique observation?
-2. What you have done in data cleaning step(s), and why do you clear the data like that?
-E.g., Did you remove any missing value?
-How many?
-3. Did you do any data reformatting/data transformation data?
-E.g., How many variables are highly skewed?
-Which one(s)?
-Did you do any transformation?
-Why did you choose that particular transformation?
-See Data_Transformation_Guide
-4. Attach the raw data as well as your cleaned data.

 ### Project Progress Log 4 -- Model Design
 1. Which data analytic methods do you originally plan to apply?
 Include diagrams of your modeling plans, e.g., identify clusters, then do backward regression...
 2. Explain why you think those methods would be suitable for your data modeling